Bmorrissey34/GGC_MAPS_TEST/docs/README.md

 - Docker — removed; replaced by the local Next.js dev server and Node-based scripts

 ### Working Features

+**Features rebuilt from the legacy application:**
-- Display of campus buildings and indoor maps (from SVG files)
+- Display of campus buildings and indoor floor maps (from SVG files)
-- Clickable rooms and spaces with highlights
+- Clickable rooms and spaces with visual highlights
 - Search by room number or building
-- Overlay features (e.g., fire escapes, elevators, vending machines)
-- Modular plugin system for future extensions (e.g., accessibility overlays, GPS integration)
+- Basic legend functionality
+- Collapsible sidebar for building navigation

+**Brand new features added by Team Lost:**
+- Search by building and floor (e.g., "B1" navigates to Building B, Level 1)
+- "Back to Campus" button for quick navigation to main campus view
-- English/Spanish language toggle
+- English/Spanish language toggle with full UI translation
-- Interactive legend with hover highlighting
+- Enhanced legend with color-coded building types and parking information
-- Collapsible sidebar, legend, and helpful links panels
+- Hover highlighting on sidebar and legend elements reflects on map
+- Sidebar can be expanded without blocking interaction with other UI elements
+- Helpful links menu with quick access to campus resources
+- Automated room extraction script runs on `npm run dev` and updates `data/rooms.json` based on SVG changes
+- Current page/building name displayed in header
+- Security error message when attempting to access student housing layouts
+- Overlay HUD for floor navigation with up/down arrows
+- Complete UI/UX redesign with modern styling and responsive layout
+- Rebuilt entire application using Next.js framework with modular architecture

 ### Other Project Explanations
 - **Client:** Dr. Cengiz Gunay, Georgia Gwinnett College